PSCI 3810: Introduction to International Relations

 Course Requirements

 (1) Examinations: three (non-cumulative) exams will be given in class.
-Each exam counts for 25% of the course grade (so the three exams together account for 75% of the total grade), and will draw roughly equally from the assigned readings and the instructor's lectures.
-Each will contain 35 multiple choice questions, 5 short answer/fill-in-the-blank questions, and a map section (with students being asked to identify 10 countries on a blank world map).
-Be sure to be on time to the exam; once the first student leaves the room after the exam starts, nobody else will be allowed to enter and start the exam.
+The first two will be given in class, and the third will be given in the regular class room on the day and time that UNT assigns for the course's final exam.
+Each exam counts for 20% of the course grade, and will draw roughly equally from the assigned readings and the instructor's lectures.
+Each will contain 40 multiple choice questions, 5 short answer/fill-in-the-blank questions, and a map section (with students being asked to identify 10 countries on a blank map).
+Be sure to be on time; once the first student leaves the exam, anybody else who enters to take the exam will lose five letter grades.
+[Note that if an exam can not be held in person due to the Covid situation, it will be converted to a take- home short answer/essay format to be turned in through Canvas by the end of the scheduled exam time.]

 http://www.paulhensel.org/Teaching/psci3810.html